jaqviana/theMoviesApp/README.md

 This application was built using React Native.
 This cross-platform framework enables seamless development for both iOS and Android, offering a single codebase for efficient and consistent app deployment.

-Two keys feature extensively utilized in this app:
+Two keys features extensively utilized in this app:

 - FlatList component.
 Understanding how to work with FlatList is crucial for optimizing the rendering of large datasets, enhancing performance, and ensuring a smooth user experience.
 By efficiently rendering only the visible items on the screen, FlatList significantly improves the app's responsiveness, making it a fundamental tool for developers working on React Native applications with dynamic content.